-With the Citi® / AAdvantage® Executive World Elite™ Mastercard®, you can potentially save $1,000+ off American Airlines flights!
+With the Citi® / AAdvantage® Executive World Elite™ Mastercard® you could save more than $1,000 on American Airlines flights.

-You’ll earn 50,000 American Airlines miles after you complete the card’s minimum spending requirements.
-That’s enough miles for 2 round-trip coach award tickets within the US, 1 round-trip Business Class ticket to the Caribbean, Mexico, or Central America, and more!
+You’ll earn 50,000 American Airlines miles as a sign-up bonus after you complete the card’s minimum spending requirements.
+That’s enough miles for two round-trip coach award tickets within the U.S. or one round-trip business-class ticket to the Caribbean, Mexico or Central America.

-The $450 annual fee is NOT waived for the first year.
-But this is a good opportunity to earn LOTS of American Airlines miles.
-Especially if you fly American Airlines often and enjoy premium perks like free checked bags, Admirals Club lounge access, and priority check-in and boarding!
+The $450 annual fee is not waived for the first year but this is a good opportunity to earn lots of American Airlines miles.
+It’s especially valuable if you fly American Airlines often and enjoy premium perks like free checked bags, Admirals Club lounge access and priority check-in and boarding.

-I’ll share the details of the Citi American Airlines Executive card.
-And help you decide whether it’s worth applying for!
+I’ll dig into the details of the Citi American Airlines Executive card and help you decide whether it’s worth applying for.

 You’ll also get:

-- American Airlines Admirals Club membership (worth up to $650) – access to Admirals Club lounges when on a same-day American Airlines flight for you and your immediate family (spouse / domestic partner and children under 18) or up to 2 guests traveling with you
+- American Airlines Admirals Club membership (worth $550) which gives you and your immediate family (spouse/domestic parter and children up to 18) or two guests access to Admirals Club lounges when on a same-day American Airlines flight

-- Up to $100 Global Entry or TSA PreCheck application fee credit (every 5 years)
+- Up to $100 Global Entry or TSA PreCheck application fee credit (every five years)

 - Priority check-in, security (where available), and boarding

 The $450 annual fee is not waived the first year.
 But the Admirals Club membership and Global Entry or TSA PreCheck credit can more than offset the annual fee.
 Plus, with this card you’ll have access to American Airlines reduced mileage awards.